pparmesh/Generic-Task-Planner/README.md

 # Generic-Task-Planner
 This repository contains an implementation of a Task Planner that follows the STRIPS representation

+*Academic Integrity*
+If you are currently enrolled in the Graduate 16-782 Planning and Decision Making in Robotics, or the Undergraduate 16-350 Planning Techniques for Robotics course at Carnegie Mellon University, please refer to CMUs Academic Integrity Policy before referring to any of the contents of this repository.

 The task at hand is to develop a general planner that outputs a sequence of actions that make my agent reach the goal conditions from the start conditions.
 Actions are predefined and at every state that my agent is in, it has to check which actions can it take in order to reach the next state.
 This is essentially a graph search problem now,